-Facebook’s Facial Recognition Feature – Big Brother is Watching and StoringPosted 04 Jan 2015 by Law Office of John M. Phillips
+Facebook’s Facial Recognition Feature – Big Brother is Watching and StoringPosted 04 Jan 2015 by John Phillips

 Facebook is scanning over 100 million photos per day, as its users upload photos and “tag” (or associate names with the people depicted) those photos.
 Computers are refining algorithms and learning your face.
 Automatic face recognition is becoming advanced and Facebook is making it a larger part of the Facebook experience.
 Imagine taking a photo of a STRANGER and learning his/her name, age and address within SECONDS.
 It’s coming… as are WILD LEGAL ISSUES.
 As always, it is fine to embrace technology, but always be smart and cautious of issues that could arise from it.